 So I did.

 I learned through this experience that I shouldn’t assume alternate leadership styles are harmful.
 It’s okay to take a breath before I intervene on my son’s behalf.
 By watching what he does when I know he’s hurt, I can learn his signals.
-If an interaction with a coach triggers those types of behaviors, I can use those opportunities to help him learn to be more optimistic by dealing with criticism in context and showing him how to use the opposition to grow rather than wilt.
+If an interaction with a coach triggers those types of behaviors, I can use those opportunities to help him learn to be more optimistic by dealing with criticism in context.
+I can show him how to use the opposition to grow rather than wilt.
 Depending on how deep the wound, I might also suggest that my son could benefit from speaking with the coach one-on-one.
 Following this pattern will not only empower my son, but it will also help me relax knowing that I don’t need to intervene except in the case of an egregious offense.

 It comes down to being present for your children when they are at risk.
 Pay attention to how they talk to themselves, and work with them to build emotional resilience.
 These skills will act as a protective barrier throughout their lives—including during those times when you miss signals or aren’t able to intervene on their behalf.